All Episodes

 You don't even think about returns.

-Also at our website, you will see we've got I don't know if we've closed this or not.
+Also at our website, you will see we've got, I don't know if we've closed this or not.

-I haven't a chance to uh uh so many entries, but we're gonna send a refrigerated two if by tea truck into some winner's town, and we're gonna we're gonna provide the uh fourth of July barbecue and picnic uh with a free two if by tea, and people are submitting entries on our website as to why their community to register.
+I haven't a chance to so many entries, but we're going to send a refrigerated 2F by T truck into some winner's town, and we're going to provide the 4th of July barbecue and picnic with free 2F by T.

 What's that?